dspace-group/simphera-reference-architecture-azure/README.md

 ## Configuration

 For your configuration, please make a copy of the file `terraform.tfvars.example`, name it `terraform.tfvars` and open the file in a text editor.
 This file contains all variables that are configurable including documentation of the variables.
 Please adapt the values before you deploy the resources.
+It is recommended to restrict the access to the Kubernetes API server using authorized IP address ranges by setting the variable `apiServerAuthorizedIpRanges`.

 ### Mandatory Variables